mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Relationships Between Epochs

 A group has a single linear sequence of epochs.
-Groups and epochs are generally independent of one-another.
+Groups and epochs are generally independent of one another.
 However, it can sometimes be useful to link epochs cryptographically, either within a group or across groups.
 MLS derives a resumption pre-shared key (PSK) from each epoch to allow entropy extracted from one epoch to be injected into a future epoch.
 This link guarantees that members